unit logo

 1. Is the expenditure in line with the guidance provided in this document?

-• If not, is there a good explanation as to why the expenditure is appropriate?
+• If not, is there a justifiable explanation as to why the expenditure deviates from the guidance?

 2. Could the amount spent be defended under public scrutiny?